Trademark Wagon strongly recommends a trademark search BEFORE filing a trademark application in Japan.

 The purpose of a trademark search is to determine whether a particular trademark is registrable in Japan.
 The search will be conducted with the public trademark database "J-PlatPat" and other commercial database(s).
 The data will be carefully and thoroughly examined to see if any trademark has already been registered or applied for that is identical with or similar to the trademark to be adopted and covers the same or similar goods or services.
 If such a conflicting trademark(s) is identified through the search, it might block registration of your trademark.

-From filing a trademark application to first action to be issued against your application, it takes about 9 months.
-During these 9 months, many trademark owners start a business or preparation of new business, or launch a new product or service.
+From filing a trademark application to first action to be issued against your application, it takes about 9 to 11 months.
+During these 9 to 11 months, many trademark owners start a business or preparation of new business, or launch a new product or service.

 Let's think what it would be the problem.

-It is risky to file a trademark application without a search prior to filing, i.e. not knowing possible obstacles to block registration of your trademark for 9 months or sometimes longer.
+It is risky to file a trademark application without a search prior to filing, i.e. not knowing possible obstacles to block registration of your trademark for 9 to 11 months or sometimes longer.